equinor/dass/README.md

 pip install -r dev-requirements.txt
 # Start jupyter notebook
 jupyter notebook
-# To make sure everything works, run Smoothers.ipynb in the notebooks folder
+# To make sure everything works, run on the of the notebooks in the notebooks/ folder.
 ```

 ## On notation